How to Plan a Hawaiian Cruise

-It’s no secret that Hawaii is home to some of the best scenery our world has to offer, making it a fantastic spot to spend your vacation.
-Many cruisers choose to stay in Honolulu before or after their cruise, as there is easy access to Waikiki Beach.
-Waikiki is considered one of the most beautiful beaches on the planet.
+Hawaii is home to some of the best scenery our world has to offer, making it a fantastic spot to spend your vacation.
+Many cruisers choose to stay in Honolulu on the island of Oahu before or after their cruise, as there is easy access to Waikiki Beach.
+Waikiki is considered one of the world’s most beautiful beaches.
 Pearl Harbor is also a popular destination for travelers, as typical cruise excursions allow tourists to experience the memorial of the USS Arizona.

 On Hawaiʻi Island (the Big Island), cruisers can visit Kona to try world-famous Kona coffee before embarking on their adventures for the day.
 Hilo is also a popular excursion destination, famous for Hawaiʻi Volcanoes National Park.
 This park is home to some of the most unique geological landscapes in the world, encompassing the summits of two of the world's most active volcanoes - Kīlauea and Mauna Loa.
 The beautiful and diverse landscape of this island provides scenery that is unforgettable for travelers.

 Those looking for adventure may look towards the islands of Maui and Kauai, which are both famous for their beautiful national parks.
 There is no shortage of locations to check out tall waterfalls, stunning sunsets and breathtaking beaches throughout the islands.
 Be sure to take advantage of any stretch of sand when you plan a Hawaiian cruise and vacation getaway.